Mammad900/3d-renderer-cpu/SceneFile.md

     Alpha is ignored.
 Useful for tinted glass, for example.
   - **Non-transparent materials**: Controls subsurface scattering.
     In other words, light hitting the back of a flat object creates diffuse lighting visible at the front.
     Alpha controls how much the intensity depends on view direction.
 Most useful for leaves.
+Only works for flat materials.
 - **Emissive**: This is added to the lighting calculation regardless of incoming light, as if the material emits this light itself.

-#### Normal & displacement maps
+##### Normal & displacement maps

 Used to add detail that would otherwise require a lot of polygons.
 Red channel is X, green is Y, blue is Z, alpha is displacement.